Need Help With Paying Your Rent? Here’s How to Get It

 How to get help with paying rent

 Although recent economic trends and the present outlook for renters might seem bleak, it’s important to remember that you’re never on your own.
-Struggling to foot the bill for household costs – while a sad reflection of today’s world – is a lot more common than you might think, and there are numerous avenues through which you can start seeking rental assistance today.
+Struggling to foot the bill for household costs is a lot more common than you might think, but the good news is there are numerous avenues to seek rental assistance.

 Read your tenancy agreement and contact your union

-While it might seem like an obvious point to make, reminding tenants of their extensive rights and protections is always a worthwhile practice.
-A careful read through your tenancy agreement will inform you of your specified rights in a range of contexts – from late rent payments and missed months to when – or if – eviction proceedings might begin.
+It might seem obvious to remind tenants of their extensive rights and protections, but it is always a worthwhile practice.
+A careful read through your tenancy agreement will inform you of your specified rights in a range of contexts, such as: late rent payments and eviction proceedings.

 The Tenants’ Union in your state can inform you on local laws around eviction and how long you have before proceedings may start.
 They will generally outline the best course of action for you to take depending on your specific tenancy agreement, and how to come to a lawful and amicable outcome with your landlord.
 Each Australian state has unique residential tenancy laws, so make sure you consult the correct legislation for your jurisdiction.

-Here is a state-by-state breakdown of the official Tenants’ Unions and tribunals who may offer help paying rent in an emergency:
+Here is a state-by-state breakdown of the official Tenants’ Unions and tribunals that may offer help with paying rent in an emergency:

 Australian Capital Territory: